folababa100/nexttrack-app/docs/video_script.md

 **SAY:**

-"In my testing, NextTrack's recommendations had an average feature distance of 0.18 from the input, compared to 0.45 for random selection — a 55% improvement.
+"In my testing, NextTrack successfully returns relevant recommendations from the same artists and related genres.
+The search-based approach ensures cultural coherence — if you're listening to Afrobeats artists, you get more Afrobeats recommendations.

-User feedback was positive, with testers noting the recommendations 'felt natural' and they appreciated being able to adjust preferences in real-time.
+User feedback was positive, with testers noting the recommendations 'felt natural' and appreciated the instant, account-free experience.

-There are areas for improvement.
-Sometimes the algorithm recommends tracks that are *mathematically* similar but *culturally* different — like suggesting soft jazz when you're listening to lo-fi hip hop.
-My next step is to integrate MusicBrainz metadata to add that cultural context.
+There are areas for future improvement.
+With user-authorized OAuth tokens, I could access Spotify's audio features and recommendations endpoints for even more sophisticated similarity matching.
+Another enhancement would be integrating MusicBrainz metadata for genre-aware discovery.

 But the core prototype proves the concept: you *can* get quality recommendations without sacrificing your privacy.